jakobjpeters/PAndQ.jl/docs/src/index.md

     - PAndQ.jl implements a superset of the features in this package
 - [MathematicalPredicates.jl](https://github.com/JuliaReach/MathematicalPredicates.jl)
     - Implements propositional logic
-    - PAndQ.jl, SoleLogics, and Julog.jl implement a superset of the features in this package
+    - PAndQ.jl, Julog.jl, and SoleLogics.jl implement a superset of the features in this package

 #### Wrappers